Learning Real Estate Financial Modeling in Excel

 - A.CRE Library of Real Estate Excel Models

 III.
 Advanced Proficiency in Microsoft Excel

-Modeling real estate requires an advanced proficiency working with Microsoft Excel (if you don’t have Excel 2016, get an Office 365 monthly subscription, or student license now).
-Of course there are other valuation tools used in the industry such as ARGUS DCF (I posted earlier on some free ARGUS training resources I’ve used), but Excel is used universally and is the most important software program to master.
+Modeling real estate requires an advanced proficiency working with Microsoft Excel.
+Of course, there are other real estate cash flow modeling tools used in the industry such as ARGUS, but Excel is used universally and is the most important software program to master.

 Becoming a great real estate excel modeler takes time, dedication, and a commitment to mastering the three pillars of real estate financial modeling: finance, real estate principles, and Microsoft Excel.
-I’ve found many of the resources I’ve just mentioned helpful as I continue to improve my mastery of real estate modeling, and I hope these resources and our blog are likewise beneficial to you.
+The sooner you begin to master the skill, the sooner you’ll be prepared to land the job or lock up your first deal.